WordPress/plugin-check/docs/creating-a-static-check.md

 Static checks analyze the code, either using PHP CodeSniffer sniffs or custom logic e.g. using regular expressions.

+The Plugin Checker provides the `Static_Check` interface, which is used to identify a static check.
+This interface does not contain any methods but serves as a marker for static checks.

 ```php
 use WordPress\Plugin_Check\Checker\Check_Result;
 use WordPress\Plugin_Check\Checker\Check_Categories;